ianmarmour/ACAS-Automated-Scanning/README.md

 ```$StartScan = Connect "POST" "/scan/{your scan id number goes here}/launch"```

-6. Modify the following lines #152/#153, the username you want to add here is the one that you gave to your LOCAL Admin account on the HBSS ePO Server not on the ACAS Security Center.
+6.Modify the following lines #152/#153, the username you want to add here is the one that you gave to your LOCAL Admin account on the HBSS ePO Server not on the ACAS Security Center.

 ```$Username = '{Your username goes here}'```